1965 Pathankot airstrike

 The Pathankot airstrike was a key aerial operation of the Indo-Pakistani war of 1965.
-It took place on the evening of 6 September 1965, when the No. 19 Squadron of the Pakistan Air Force attacked and destroyed the Indian Air Force base at Pathankot.
-It is considered as the PAF's most successful air raid to date, as well as one of the most successful post-WW2 air raids.
+It took place on the evening of 6 September 1965, when the No. 19 Squadron of the Pakistan Air Force attacked the Indian Air Force base at Pathankot rendering it severely damaged and inoperable for the remainder of the war.
+It is considered as the PAF's most successful air raid to date.

 Background

 On 6 September 1965, India crossed the International Border into Pakistan with a large offensive directed towards Lahore, Pakistan's second largest city.
 This was done in order to alleviate the pressure in Kashmir, where Pakistan's Operation Grand Slam had inflicted pressure on the Indian Army's operational capabilities.
 As a result of the Indian invasion toward Lahore, Pakistan was forced to abandon the operation in Kashmir and counter the Indian offensive in Punjab.
 Aerial operations by both sides became more common following this event, with the most significant instance being the PAF attack on Pathankot on the evening of 6 September.